MicrosoftDocs/intellicode/docs/custom-models.md

 ![Add IntelliCode service connection](media/AddConnection.jpg)

 6. Save and run your pipeline to create your team model.
-7. Open the corresponding repository to your pipeline in Visual Studioto to automatically download the created team model via the [automatic team model acquisition](#sharing-your-repository-associated-models) feature after your pipeline completes.
+7. Open the corresponding repository to your pipeline in Visual Studio to to automatically download the created team model via the [automatic team model acquisition](#sharing-your-repository-associated-models) feature after your pipeline completes.
 8. Your model will be automatically updated with each CI build.